 hired for approx. US$20.

-as all other equipment must be left with porters approx. 200 meters away
+Pockets are useful for valuables and spare camera batteries/lenses etc. as all other equipment must be left with porters approx. 200 meters away from the gorilla groups.

 What to bring with you for the wildlife safari

-Rain Jacket is essential as it could unpredictably Rain
+- Rain Jacket is essential as it could unpredictably Rain

-Light Clothes as the sun does shine pretty bright in the Game Parks
+- Light Clothes as the sun does shine pretty bright in the Game Parks

-Torch is essential for safety purposes
+- Torch is essential for safety purposes

-Sunglasses to protect you from direct sun rays
+- Sunglasses to protect you from direct sun rays

-A zoom lense Camera for photographs
+- A zoom lens Camera for photographs

-A good insect repellent to keep those persistent Insects and Mosquitoes away.
+- A good insect repellent to keep those persistent Insects and Mosquitoes away.